List of FIA member organisations

 This is a list of FIA member organisations.
 These are the clubs, local authorities and governing bodies that work on a more localized level to help the global Fédération Internationale de l'Automobile (FIA) organise racing events, among other pursuits.

 There are hundreds of different groups all around the world.
-Not every country is necessarily represented (yet), and only a select few of these are actually regarded as motorsport groups – a great number of them are motorist service organizations or touring groups, concerned more with road travel than competition.
+Not every country is necessarily represented, and only a select few of these are actually regarded as motorsport groups – a great number of them are motorist service organizations or touring groups, concerned more with road travel than competition.